Computer model reveals free NFL picks, best bets for Week 9

-2025 Week 9 NFL best bets, free picks, betting odds: Model backing Lions, Chargers on Sunday, November 2
+2025 Week 9 NFL best bets, betting odds, free picks: Model backing Lions, Chargers on Sunday, November 2

 SportsLine's model reveals its Week 9 NFL picks and best bets for Sunday, Nov.
 2

 Eight games are set to unfold in the 1 p.m.
 ET window on the Week 9 NFL schedule, including an NFC North rivalry between the Minnesota Vikings and Detroit Lions.
 Detroit has won five straight against Minnesota, and the Lions are favored by 8.5 points on Sunday, according to the latest Week 9 NFL odds.
 The Lions are 14-6 against the spread in their last 20 meetings against an opponent from the NFC North, and SportsLine's model is backing Detroit to record a convincing victory and cover the spread in 55% of simulations.
 Vikings quarterback J.J.
-McCarthy is set to return to the starting lineup after missing the past five games with a high ankle sprain.
+McCarthy, who's set to return to the starting lineup after missing the past five games with a high ankle sprain, is -155 (risk $155 to win $100) to throw an interception.

 The model is also backing the Chargers (-10) to cover the spread on the road against the Titans, and Over 44.5 points to be scored in Packers vs. Panthers.
 Before locking in your Week 9 NFL picks, be sure to check out the top NFL betting picks from SportsLine's advanced computer model.